uschwartz/nucDetective/README.md

 ### Usage
 First you need to run the `Profiler` workflow.
 We recommend to assess "QC" output before running the next step.
 Then take the output and run `Inspector`.
+Files will be sorted according to name, to maintain a certain order we recommend naming files accordingly.
+* Example
+    01 to 20 rather than 1 to 20

-To execute the pipeline a samplesheet is required for each workflow.
+To execute the pipeline a sample sheet is required for each workflow.
 See examples below.

 Workflow: